Aix-les-Bains is located in the department of Savoie, in the southeastern French region of Auvergne-Rhône-Alpes.

-The annexation of Savoy to France, in 1860, also allowed a new boom in hydrotherapy by removing customs difficulties.
+Savoy’s annexation to France in 1860 also allowed a new boom in hydrotherapy by removing customs difficulties.
 Palaces and holiday homes were then built to accommodate the wealthy and foreigners.

-Aix-les-Bains becomes the prestigious resort city where all the celebrities of the time mingle.
-Its nickname: “the resort of the queens and the queen of the resorts”.
+Aix-les-Bains became the prestigious resort city where all the celebrities of the time mingled.
+Its nickname: “the resort of the queens and the queen of the resorts.”